Ron Rivera

-Ronald Eugene Rivera (born January 7, 1962) is an American professional football executive and former linebacker and coach who is the general manager for the University of California-Berkeley, his alma mater.
+Ronald Eugene Rivera (born January 7, 1962) is an American professional football executive and former linebacker and coach who is the general manager for the University of California–Berkeley, his alma mater.
 He played nine seasons in the National Football League (NFL) for the Chicago Bears and was a member of their 1985 team that won Super Bowl XX.
 Rivera later served as the head coach of the NFL's Carolina Panthers and Washington Football Team / Commanders, earning two NFL Coach of the Year awards with the former.

 Rivera played college football for the Golden Bears, earning consensus All-American honors in 1983.
 He was selected by the Chicago Bears in the second round of the 1984 NFL draft.
 Rivera began his coaching career in 1997, serving as the defensive quality control coach for the Bears.
 He joined the Philadelphia Eagles as a linebackers coach two years later before rejoining the Bears as their defensive coordinator in 2004.
 The following year, Rivera was named Assistant Coach of the Year by the PFWA and helped coach linebacker Brian Urlacher into being named Defensive Player of the Year.
 After the Bears made an appearance in Super Bowl XLI, he joined the San Diego Chargers as their linebackers coach in 2007 before being promoted to defensive coordinator a year later.

-After three years with the Chargers, Rivera was hired as head coach for the Carolina Panthers.
+After three years with the Chargers, Rivera was hired as head coach for the Panthers.
 He led them to an appearance in Super Bowl 50 and became their all-time leader in wins.
 Rivera was fired near the end of the 2019 season and became Washington's head coach in 2020.
 He was diagnosed with squamous cell carcinoma the same year but was considered cancer free by early 2021.
 Rivera is the only coach in NFL history to have led a team with a losing record to the playoffs more than once, doing so with Carolina in 2014 and Washington in 2020.
 He was fired by Washington after the 2023 season and worked as an analyst for NFL Live before rejoining the Golden Bears in an administrative role in 2025.

 Early life

 Rivera was born on January 7, 1962, in Fort Ord, California.
-His father, Eugenio Rivera, was a Puerto Rican commissioned officer in the US Army stationed in California.
+His father, Eugenio, was a Puerto Rican commissioned officer in the US Army stationed in California.
 There, Eugenio met his future wife, Dolores, who is of Mexican and Filipino descent.
 The family moved often due to Eugenio's military service, with Rivera being educated on bases in Germany, Panama, and Washington, D.C.
 The family eventually settled in Marina, California, where he played football at Seaside High School before graduating in 1980.